 India is rated ‘high risk’ in the Climate Change Vulnerability Index with major Indian cities are projected to experience a higher number of consecutive drought days with less rainfall in the near future.
 Changes in temperature, precipitation, and humidity will significantly impact the quality and quantity of water across the country, where water resources are also under unprecedented pressure from population growth, rapid urbanisation, and inefficient water use.

-The water crisis is not unique to India.
+The water scarcity crisis is not unique to India.
 Globally, over 880 million people–about one in every nine people in the world–do not have access to clean water within 6 km of their homes.
 The United States Agency for International Development (USAID) predicts that approximately one-third of the world population will face chronic water crisis by 2025.

 Freshwater constitutes only 2.5% of the total water on our planet and much of it is trapped in icecaps and glaciers, making it inaccessible for us.
-In reality, a meager 0.007% of the planet’s total water is available to feed its 7.7 billion people.
+In reality, a meagre 0.007% of the planet’s total water is available to feed its 7.7 billion people.

-To avoid the impending catastrophe, India and other vulnerable countries need effective climate change adaptation strategies that reflect the importance of water management in reducing vulnerability and building climate resilience.
+To avoid the impending water crisis, India and other vulnerable countries need effective climate change adaptation strategies that reflect the importance of water management in reducing vulnerability and building climate resilience.
 It is also necessary to bring in technology to help harness water more efficiently and build long-term water conservation plans.